blaisereyes/dusty/README.md

-# 🏺 Dusty: Where Time Meets Physics
+# 🏺 Dusty

-Welcome to **Dusty**, the web-based hourglass simulation that will make you question why you're so mesmerized by falling sand.
-Seriously, you could be doing something productive right now, but instead, you're about to spend the next hour poking virtual sand with your cursor.
-No judgment here.
-We've all been there.
+Welcome to **Dusty**, the web-based hourglass simulation that does nothing of value.

 Feel free to take my code and make it better, more visually appealing, or do the opposite and fuck it all up.
 Either way, I'd love to see your versions.
 Please reach out to me with your creations so I can see it take on a life of its own.

 ## What is This Sorcery?

 Dusty is an interactive hourglass simulation that combines beautiful visuals with realistic sand particle physics.
-Watch as time literally slips through your fingers (or, well, your screen) as thousands of individual sand particles cascade from top to bottom, creating mesmerizing patterns along the way.

 Every 60 seconds, the entire world rotates, flipping the hourglass and starting the cycle anew.
-It's like watching your deadlines approach, except prettier.
+It's like watching your deadlines approach, except a lil bit prettier.

-## ✨ Features That Will Make You Say "How Did They Do That?"
+## ✨ Features

 - **Physics-Based Sand Simulation**: Each grain of sand is an individual particle with its own velocity, movement patterns, and slight color variation
 - **Realistic Particle Interactions**: Sand piles up naturally, flows around obstacles, and responds to gravity